3.8L V6 (3800) Electronic Ignition System Description and Operation

 but it shouldn't be able to kill just one coil I wouldn't think.

-i have a 2003 grand prix gt with the 3800.
+i have a 2003 Pontiac Grand Prix GT with the 3.8L.
 The car was running for about 3 blocks and than it

 stalled.
 Now there is no spark or fuel.
 Also the red oil light is on.
 When hooked to the scanner. it